Does weak quasi-o-minimality behave better than weak o-minimality?: -monotone reducts

+\begin{Remark} (i) Whenever the meaning of the order $<$ is clear from the context, we will omit the superscript and say that a formula is $\mathcal F$-monotone; similarly for $\mathcal F$-monotone relations and $\mathcal F$-reducts.

-A formula $\phi(x,y)$ is called {\it $\mathcal F$-monotone} if for some $\lhd\in\mathcal F$ it defines a $(<,\lhd)$-monotone relation (between $(\Mon_x,<)$ and $(\Mon_y,\lhd)$); relations defined by these are called {\it $\mathcal F$-monotone relations}.
-A structure $(\Mon,<, C_i,R_j)_{i\in I,j\in J}$ obtained by naming all unary $L$-definable sets by $C_i$'s and all $L$-definable $\mathcal F$-monotone relations by $R_j$'s is called a {\it monotone $\mathcal F$-reduct} of $(\Mon,<,\dots)$.
-Note that the $\mathcal F$-reduct depends on the choice of the language (and interpretation) but, up to definitional equivalence, it is uniquely determined; we will assume that the language and the interpretation are in some (unspecified) way canonically chosen and denote by $T_{\mathcal F}$ the complete theory of the reduct.
-Note that for $\mathcal F=\{<\}$ we obtain Simon's reduct.
-There are two natural questions to ask at this point:
+(ii) The $\mathcal F$-reduct depends on the choice of the language (and interpretation) but, up to interdefinability, it is uniquely determined; we will assume that the language and the interpretation are in some (unspecified) way canonically chosen and denote by $T_{\mathcal F}$ the complete theory of the reduct.

+(iii) Whenever we say that two reducts of the same structure coincide, we will mean that they are interdefinable.